 First, the easy part.
 Everyone agrees that “fun” was originally just a noun.
 For example, you could say, “We had fun,” which is the grammatical equivalent of “We had cake.”
-Fun is more of a concept whereas cake is more of a thing, but they're both nouns.
-“Cake” may jump out at you more as one of those people-places-and-things concrete nouns we’ve talked about before, but “fun” is also a noun.
-It’s an abstract noun.
+Fun is more of an abstract thing than cake, but they’re both nouns.
+People at the same party may disagree about whether they had fun, whereas they would probably all agree that they had cake, but “fun” and “cake” are both nouns.

 ‘Fun,’ the Adjective